-- (a) the complaint is claim-related; - (b) the claim amount does not exceed HK\$800,000; - (c) the insurer concerned is an ICCB member; - (d) the policy concerned is a personal insurance policy; - (e) the complaint is filed by a policyholder/beneficiary/rightful claimant (e.g. an assignee); - (f) the insurer concerned has made its final decision on the claim; - (g) the complaint is filed within 6 months from the date of notification of the insurer's final decision on the claim; - (h) the dispute in question does not arise from commercial, industrial or third party insurance; and - (i) the claim is not subject to legal proceedings or arbitration.
+- (a) the complaint is of a monetary nature; - (b) the claim amount/monetary value of the complaint does not exceed HK\$1,000,000; - (c) the insurer concerned is an ICB member; - (d) the policy concerned is a personal insurance policy; - (e) the complaint is filed by a policyholder/policy beneficiary/ insured person/rightful claimant (e.g. an assignee); - (f) the insurer concerned has made its final decision on the claim/dispute; - (g) the complaint is filed with the ICB within 6 months from the day of notification by the insurer of its final decision; - (h) the complaint does not arise from commercial, industrial or third party insurance; - (i) the complaint is not subject to legal proceedings or arbitration.